-To use Lemma \ref{LmmHaltingFiniteVCDim} for a reduction to the halting problem, we need to establish two claims.
-First, we need to show that $\mathcal{H}_M$ is computable according to Definition \ref{DffComputableFunctionClass}, so that is makes sense to talk about $\mathcal{H}_M$ as input to a hypothetical algorithm that decides finiteness of the VC-dimension.
+For a reduction to the halting problem, we need to establish two claims.
+First, we need to show that $\mathcal{H}_M$ is computable according to Definition \ref{DffComputableFunctionClass}, so that it makes sense to talk about $\mathcal{H}_M$ as input to a hypothetical algorithm that decides finiteness.
 Only then will $\mathcal{H}_M$, or more precisely the corresponding function $H_M$, have a code that we can use as input for our hypothetical decision algorithm.
 Second, we need to show that constructing the class $\mathcal{H}_M$ from the Turing machine $M$ can be done in a computable way.
-I.e., we need to prove that the mapping $M\mapsto\mathcal{H}_M$ is computable.
+That is, we need to prove that the mapping $M\mapsto\mathcal{H}_M$ is computable.
 We begin by establishing computability of $\mathcal{H}_M$.

 \begin{theorem} Let $M$ be a Turing machine.
 The function class $\mathcal{H}_M$ is computable. \end{theorem} \begin{proof} We have already seen in Lemma \ref{LmmRecursiveEnumerabilityCompactlySupportedBinarySequences} that there exists a primitive recursive function $C:\IN\times\IN\to\{ 0,1\}$such that $c_c(\{ 0,1\})=\{ m\mapsto C(m,n)~|~m\in\IN\}$.
 Therefore, if we define